wescale/mesosphere-walking-tutorial/blog/BLOG.md

 * on port 8080 you’ll get to Marathon web interface
 * on port 5050 you’ll get ot the mesos dashboard

-Every slave node is equipped with a HAProxy instance that regenerates its configuration every minute by crawling Marathon.
+Every slave node is equipped with a HAProxy instance that generates its configuration every minute by crawling Marathon.

 ### ./3-slave_restart.sh